Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **-=Missable=-**

 Saving the vineyard is a rather long process and is needed for a variety of events and achievements.
 Without restoring the Vineyard, you cannot marry Karen, get Karen’s picture, cannot get the achievement for out-drinking everyone and so forth and she will leave in Winter of year 2 and will be gone forever.
 So saving the Vineyard is actually a pretty important things to do.
 Follow these steps and you should save the Vineyard, keep in mind this is a long process:
-1. The first step is to really go to the Vineyard, watch the initial cutscene of Kai and Karen fighting.
+1. The first step is to go to the Vineyard, watch the initial cutscene of Kai and Karen fighting.

-2. You next step is to befriend Duke.
+2. Your next step is to befriend Duke.
 Duke is the Bartender and his favorite gift is Wild Grapes... however, those are not available until Fall.
 So you can essentially just give him other gifts and talk to him.
 Even just talking to him will increase his affection high enough and he’ll give you a wine called “The Door of Heaven,” a wine that your grandfather wanted to give you.

 3. The next step is to befriend the Harvest Sprites.
 Now, I kind of recommend doing this at the same time as the previous step if you can.
 They take a little more affection than Duke does, which is why just talking to Duke should be enough.
 Now, the Harvest Sprites are located in the cave under Moon Mountain.
 When you start talking to them, they will not be able to be understood.
 Just talk to them, give them gifts, anything really works, I usually used foraged goods.
 Eventually he will begin speaking in English.
 Keep befriending them and talking to them.
 Once you see them mention something about wine, speak to them again and they will tell you about the Harvest Goddess and to go and talk to her.